Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 19 active stops operating within Nailsworth-Broadview.
-These stops serve a mix of bus routes, totaling 25 individual routes.
-They facilitate 2,107 weekly passenger trips collectively.
+Public transport analysis shows 19 active transport stops operating within Nailsworth - Broadview.
+These stops serve a mix of bus routes, totalling 25 individual routes that collectively provide 2,107 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 253 meters from the nearest transport stop.

-Residential accessibility to transport is rated good, with residents typically located 253 meters from the nearest stop.
-Service frequency averages 301 trips per day across all routes, resulting in approximately 110 weekly trips per individual stop.
+Service frequency averages 301 trips per day across all routes, equating to approximately 110 weekly trips per individual stop.

 Frequently Asked Questions - Transport